-When a USB key is inserted into one of the USB ports on a node canister, the node searches for a control file on the USB key and runs the command that is specified in the file.
+When a USB key is inserted into one of the USB ports on a node canister in a control enclosure, the node canister searches for a control file on the USB key and runs the command that is specified in the file.
 When the command completes, the command results and node status information are written to the USB key.